Test TechnicianJob Description, Salary, Career Path, and Trends

-Test Technicians conduct tests on products and equipment.
+Test technicians conduct tests on products and equipment.
 They then record data from those tests and give that data to the product and engineering teams.
-Test Technicians work in a wide variety of industries, including transportation, textiles, software, and manufacturing.
-It’s up to the Test Technician to interpret the quality standards, engineering diagrams, and specifications for the products, then execute tests according to those instructions.
+Test technicians work in a wide variety of industries, including transportation, textiles, software, and manufacturing.
+It’s up to the test technician to interpret the quality standards, engineering diagrams, and specifications for the products, then execute tests according to those instructions.

-In some cases, Test Technicians also offer ideas for how to improve testing processes or resolve equipment malfunctions.
-For this reason, Test Technicians need high-level interpersonal communication skills.
+In some cases, test technicians also offer ideas for how to improve testing processes or resolve equipment malfunctions.
+For this reason, test technicians need high-level interpersonal communication skills.
 Keen attention to detail and organization skills are also a crucial part of this role, to compile data and keep track of testing specifications.

-Typical Duties and Responsibilities
+Typical duties and responsibilities

 Inspect components before assembly

 Test trial products during development

-- Test finished goods
+Test finished goods

-- Record testing data and analyze results to determine whether products meet quality standards
+Record testing data and analyze results to determine whether products meet quality standards

-- Maintain testing methods and equipment
+Maintain testing methods and equipment

-- Assemble and calibrate testing equipment
+Assemble and calibrate testing equipment

-- Use testing data to recommend improvements to the production process
+Use testing data to recommend improvements to the production process

-Education and Background
+Education and experience